Dispersion law for a one-dimensional weakly interacting Bose gas with zero boundary conditions: Solutions of Gross' equation

-since one particle acts on another one from two sides.
-We note that relation (\ref{24}) contains namely $U_{1}(x)$, rather than $U(x)$.
-Formulas (\ref{23}), (\ref{24}) follow from those of the Fourier-analysis, if we consider that the argument of the function $U(|x_{1}-x_{2}|)$ is (i) $x_{1}-x_{2}$ or (ii) $x_{1}$ and $x_{2}$ independently (the derivation is given in \cite{ryady}).
+because one particle acts on the other particle from both sides.
+Note that Eq. (\ref{24}) contains namely $U_{1}(x)$, rather than $U(x)$.
+The formulae (\ref{23}) and (\ref{24}) follow from Fourier analysis if we consider that the argument(s) of the function $U(|x_{1}-x_{2}|)$ is (are) [i] $x_{1}-x_{2}$ or [ii] $x_{1}$ and $x_{2}$ independently.
 In the thermodynamic limit, the addition $U_{1}(L-|x_{1}-x_{2}|)$ into (\ref{13d}) is usually omitted.
-Substituting (\ref{22}) and (\ref{23}) in (\ref{20}) and (\ref{21}), we obtain the Bogolyubov dispersion law
+By substituting (\ref{22}) and (\ref{23}) into (\ref{20}) and (\ref{21}), we can easily obtain the Bogoliubov dispersion law (\ref{0}).